oauth2-proxy/oauth2-proxy/docs/docs/configuration/alpha_config.md

 ## Using ENV variables in the alpha configuration

-The alpha package supports the use of environmental variables in place of yaml keys, allowing sensitive values to be pulled from somewhere other than the yaml file.
+The alpha package supports the use of environment variables in place of yaml keys, allowing sensitive values to be pulled from somewhere other than the yaml file.
-When using environmental variables, your yaml will look like this:
+When using environment variables, your yaml will look like this:

 ```yaml
     providers: